 Last year, the NSW National Parks and Wildlife Service engaged an independent historian, Dr Mark Dunn, to examine the historical record of Benjamin Boyd on the NSW South Coast, and specifically his role in 'Blackbirding'.

-Part of finalising the report involved consultation with local Elders, Aboriginal community representatives and Australian South Sea Islander representatives as well as Port Jackson and Bega Valley Shire Council.
+Part of finalising the report involved consultation with local Elders, Aboriginal community representatives and Australian South Sea Islander representatives and Bega Valley Shire Council.

-The Historical Analysis and Evaluation Report has been finalised and confirms Benjamin Boyd's involvement in 'blackbirding', which, even at the time, was viewed by many as a form of slavery.
+The Historical Analysis and Evaluation Report confirms Benjamin Boyd's involvement in 'blackbirding', which, even at the time, was viewed by many as a form of slavery.